erich5168/py-prime/README.md

 ## Final Thoughts

 **prime-alpha.py (original code)**
-Not sure what the inputs `frist_int` & `final_int` was for related to your question "Prime number within 10s".
+Not sure what the inputs `frist_int` & `final_int` was in relations to your question "Prime number within 10s".
 So I wasn't able to integrated it with primeNum.py.

 **primeNum.py**
 Something is bugging me about `is_prime()` function.
 Could there be ways to make the computer output more numbers?
 Given limited of time I couldn't explore to much but a few thoughts maybe you could try...